A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 well.
 Since the mutating methods have a precondition, they have narrow

-contracts, and are not conditionally noexcept
+contracts, and are not conditionally noexcept.
+This provides implementations

 that desire throwing an exception the freedom to do so, and it also provides the